while1618/BootstrapBugZ/backend/spring-boot/README.md

 # API

-To start the backend via docker you need to run `mvn clean install` and after that `docker compose build api`.
+To start the backend via docker you need to run `mvn clean install` and after that `docker compose build bootstrapbugz-api`.

 Then run `docker-compose up -d`